jwittbold/gdelt-gkg-databricks/README.md

 export SPARK_HOME=/Users/<user_name>/opt/anaconda3/envs/dbconnect38/lib/python3.8/site-packages/pyspark
 ```

-Once you have the environment set you can continue to configure Databricks Connect by running the configuration command and supplying your cluster information and personal access token.
+Once you have the environment set you can continue to configure Databricks Connect by running the configuration command as explained in the [Databricks Connect Documentation](https://docs.databricks.com/dev-tools/databricks-connect.html) and supplying your cluster information and personal access token.

 The credentials you enter will be saved to a hidden file called ```.databricks-connect```, located in your home folder.
 If need be you can access and edit the file by opening a new finder window and navigating to the file directly: